reframejs/reframe/readme.md

 [Customization Manual](/docs/customization-manual.md)

 Reframe renders your React views on the server, and/or in the browser, and/or statically.
-Reframe helps you create static websites, universal React apps, and other types of apps.
+It helps you create static websites, universal React apps, SPAs, and other types of apps.
-Reframe is designed with "adaptability" in mind (= no lock-in).
+Reframe is designed so that it doesn't lock you in.

 This overview presents what Reframe is, how it's different from other web frameworks, and the scope of the Reframe project.